postsharp/Metalama.Documentation/conceptual/Aspects/aspect-framework-design.md

 ---
 uid: aspect-framework-design
 ---
-# Design of Caravela Aspect Framework
+# Design of Metalama Aspect Framework

 ## Overview

-An aspect is, by definition, a class that implements the <xref:Caravela.Framework.Aspects.IAspect%601> generic interface.
+An aspect is, by definition, a class that implements the <xref:Metalama.Framework.Aspects.IAspect%601> generic interface.
 The generic parameter of this interface is the type of declarations to which that aspect can be applied.
 For instance, an aspect that can be applied to a method must implement the `IAspect<IMethod>` interface and an aspect that can be applied to a named type must implement `IAspect<INamedType>`.

 Aspects have different abilities listed in this article.
-The aspect author can use or configure these abilities in the following methods inherited from the <xref:Caravela.Framework.Aspects.IAspect%601> interface:
+The aspect author can use or configure these abilities in the following methods inherited from the <xref:Metalama.Framework.Aspects.IAspect%601> interface:

-* <xref:Caravela.Framework.Aspects.IAspect.BuildAspectClass%2A> configures the aspect _type_, before any instance is created, thanks to a <xref:Caravela.Framework.Aspects.IAspectClassBuilder>;
+* <xref:Metalama.Framework.Aspects.IAspect.BuildAspectClass%2A> configures the aspect _type_, before any instance is created, thanks to a <xref:Metalama.Framework.Aspects.IAspectClassBuilder>;
-* <xref:Caravela.Framework.Aspects.IAspect%601.BuildAspect%2A> builds the aspect _instance_ applied on a specific _target declaration_, thanks to a <xref:Caravela.Framework.Aspects.IAspectBuilder%601>;
+* <xref:Metalama.Framework.Aspects.IAspect%601.BuildAspect%2A> builds the aspect _instance_ applied on a specific _target declaration_, thanks to a <xref:Metalama.Framework.Aspects.IAspectBuilder%601>;

 ```mermaid
 classDiagram